 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fort McDowell is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fort McDowell is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Fort McDowell who work in office and administrative support (13.95%), law enforcement and fire fighting (13.35%), and food service (11.87%).

-The rate of college-level education in Fort McDowell is quite a bit lower than the national average among all cities of 21.84%: just 12.52% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Fort McDowell with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.52% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Fort McDowell in 2022 was $20,293, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
 This equates to an annual income of $81,172 for a family of four.
 However, Fort McDowell contains both very wealthy and poor people as well.